pantheon-systems/documentation/source/partials/drupal-9/upgrade-site-requirements-from-drupal-recommended.md

 Confirm that your site meets the following requirements before you continue:

-- Ensure your site has the [Pantheon drupal-recommended repository](https://github.com/pantheon-upstreams/drupal-recommended) in its upstream.
+- Ensure your site has the [Pantheon `drupal-recommended` repository](https://github.com/pantheon-upstreams/drupal-recommended) in its upstream.

-   - Use Terminus to Confirm the Drupal Recommended Upstream
+   - Use Terminus to confirm the `drupal-recommended` Upstream

      Run the command `terminus site:info $SITE` to display the site's basic information and properties.